PECOS-packages/PECOS/design/runtime-production-milestone.md

 ## Shot identity, cloning and recovery

-Monte Carlo allocates a checked process-local run namespace, and supplies worker and local-shot indices after successful reset.
+For runtime-enabled systems only, Monte Carlo allocates a checked process-local run namespace, and supplies worker and local-shot indices after successful reset.
 HybridEngine retains that context in QuantumSystem across all inputs in the shot.
-Direct HybridEngine execution allocates its own run namespace; direct QuantumSystem callers must call begin_shot with explicit context.
+Direct runtime-enabled HybridEngine execution allocates its own run namespace; direct QuantumSystem callers must call begin_shot with explicit context.
 Context never reseeds RNG; existing worker seed streams are preserved.
 Run namespaces identify execution instances, not portable replay